GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 }
 ```

-The above means, the same syntax should be used in order to supply values for modifications in the case of PUT.
-This [file](https://github.com/GluuFederation/SCIM-Client/blob/master/src/test/resources/single/patch/user_patch_ext.json) contains an example of patches being performed upon custom attributes.
+Thus, a similar syntax should be used in order to supply values for modifications in the case of update (PUT) operations.
+On the other hand this [file](https://github.com/GluuFederation/SCIM-Client/blob/master/src/test/resources/single/patch/user_patch_ext.json) contains an example of patches being performed upon custom attributes.

 A retrieval using a filter where extended attributes are involved may look like: